JimMarshall35/Marching-cubes-cpp/README.md

 # Marching-cubes-cpp
-Multi-threaded implementation of the marching cubes algorithm in C++.
-Compute shader implementation of marching cubes, crude procedural terrain generation
+Compute shader implementation of marching cubes in openGL, crude procedural terrain generation.

+Also a thread pool based CPU implmentation